 This is where your forecasting comes in.

-The management of a pipeline is relatively simple.
+The pipeline management.
 And there are tools that help (we’ll discuss that later).

 All you need to do is gather all these metrics and feed them into your measurement tool — a professional tool or a spreadsheet.